Poirazi-Lab/Chavlis_Hippocampus_2017/README.md

-This is the readme for the model associated with the paper:
+# This is the readme for the model associated with the paper:

-Chavlis S, Petrantonakis PC, Poirazi P (2017) Dendrites of dentate gyrus granule cells contribute to pattern separation by controlling sparsity.
-Hippocampus
+Chavlis S, Petrantonakis PC, Poirazi P. Dendrites of dentate gyrus granule cells contribute to pattern separation by controlling sparsity.
+Hippocampus, 2017 Jan;27(1):89-110. doi: 10.1002/hipo.22675.
+Epub 2016 Nov 10. doi: https://doi.org/10.1002/hipo.22675

 This python model was contributed by S Chavlis.

-Neurons folder
+## Neurons folder

-The codes there are for various validation tests in order to create figure2 and several supplement figures

-3,6 and 12 dendrites folders
+The codes there are for various validation tests in order to create figure2 and several supplement figures 3,6 and 12 dendrites folders

 The main code for every model with 12, 6 and 3 dendrites on Granule Cells.